apache/mesos/docs/operator-http-api.md

 being attached to.
 Subsequent messages must be of type PROCESS_IO, but they may contain subtypes of either DATA or CONTROL.
-DATA messages must be of type STDIN and contain the actual data to stream to the STDIN of the container beinga attached to.
+DATA messages must be of type STDIN and contain the actual data to stream to the STDIN of the container being attached to.
 Currently, the only valid CONTROL message sends a heartbeat to keep the connection alive.
 We may add more CONTROL messages in the future.